For nonprofits, the structure of your donation form can be the difference between inspiring generosity and missing fundraising goals.

 While many organizations focus on perfecting their mission statement or campaign message, the psychology behind donation tiers often gets overlooked — yet it's crucial for sustainable fundraising success.

-Well-designed donation tiers do more than just suggest amounts; they create a framework that connects donors directly to your impact.
+Well-designed donation tiers do more than just suggest amounts.
+They create a framework that connects donors directly to your impact.

 Donation tiers, also known as donation levels, are suggested donation amounts on online fundraising or donation pages.
 For example, a nonprofit may have donation levels of $10, $20, $50, and so on.